The Top Ten Benefits Of Group Counseling

 Medically reviewed by April Justice, LICSW

-Clients may talk to each other about their symptoms, experiences, and thoughts throughout the treatment while practicing new skills.
-Some groups, like dialectical behavior therapy (DBT), are built around learning and implementing specific skills.
-This type of counseling has proven to be as effective as individual therapy and may be more effective with certain groups, such as those open to peer support.
+Group members may talk to each other about their symptoms, experiences, and thoughts throughout the treatment while practicing new skills.
+Some groups, like a dialectical behavior therapy (DBT) counseling group, are built around learning and implementing specific skills.
+This type of counseling has proven to be as effective as individual therapy and may be more effective with certain groups, such as those open to peer support and the group experience.

 Getty/AnnaStills